 If sleeping inside of an ice hotel is on your bucket list, keep reading!
 The Tromsø Ice Domes offer a magical experience where you’ll literally be sleeping in a room carved out of ice.
 While you may get chilly, a stay here is sure to be memorable.
 After staying at the beginning of their 2023-2024 winter season, I’m sharing a full review, plus tips for information for visiting the Tromso Ice Domes.

-The Tromsø Ice Domes are rebuilt each year using huge blocks of ice that come from a nearby lake.
-Each year, there is a new theme and the ice is carved away by many artists.
+The Tromso Ice Domes are rebuilt each year using large inflatable forms and huge blocks of ice that come from a nearby lake.
+Each year gets a new theme carved into the walls and furniture by a team of artists.
 In 2023-2024, the theme was Vikings and details included Thor’s hammer, a viking ship and more.
 The ice is intricately carved into faces, mythical animals, tables, beds and more.
 It really is a sight to behold.

 I visited the Tromso Ice Domes at the very beginning of the 2023-2024 season and in this blog, I’ll talk about what to expect, if it was worth it, and more!